Over 500 Varieties

 In Australia, Cavendish is the most common variety of banana.
 It grows on a more compact plant than earlier varieties and was developed to resist plant diseases, insects and wind storms.
 Cavendish is a medium-sized banana loved for its creamy, smooth texture and thin peel.

 The popular Lady Finger banana is naturally sweeter and a little smaller than regular bananas.
-Because they don’t go brown when cut, they make the perfect ingredient for all sorts of fresh dishes.
-Lady Fingers taste best when fully ripe.
-When their skin is completely yellow with flecks of black.
+As well as being a good source of vitamin C, Lady Fingers are the perfect ingredient for all sorts of fresh dishes as they don't go brown when cut.
+Lady Fingers taste best when fully ripe, when their skin is completely yellow with flecks of black.